The Complete Guide to Testing ChatGPT Apps and MCP Apps

 What are simulation files in ChatGPT App testing?

-Can I test different ChatGPT display modes with sunpeak?
+Can I test different ChatGPT App display modes with sunpeak?

 Yes.
 Use the createSimulatorUrl utility to test inline, picture-in-picture, and fullscreen display modes.
-Pass displayMode as a parameter along with theme (light/dark) and device type to validate your app across all configurations.
+Pass displayMode as a parameter along with theme (light/dark) and device type to validate your ChatGPT App (built as an MCP App) across all configurations.

-How do I test MCP Apps and ChatGPT Apps together?
+How do I test ChatGPT Apps and MCP Apps together?

 What is the difference between unit tests and e2e tests for ChatGPT Apps?

 Unit tests (Vitest) test individual React components in isolation using jsdom.
-E2E tests (Playwright) test the full application running in the ChatGPT simulator, including user interactions, tool calls, and display mode transitions.
+E2E tests (Playwright) test the full ChatGPT App running in the sunpeak simulator, including user interactions, tool calls, and display mode transitions.

 How do I debug failing ChatGPT App tests?